DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 automatically stops the recording to avoid unsynchronised clips.

 Use `ClipManager` to list and clean up recordings after a session.
+Use `ClipAligner.align` to compute the audio offset between paired clips for seamless multicam editing.

 This skeleton omits UI and error handling for brevity but provides a foundation for the networking, timing, and recording workflow.